minvws/nl-kat-mula/docs/proposal.md

 should be checked first, or more regularly.
 Because of the use of a priority queue we can differentiate between jobs that are to be executed first.
 E.g. job's created by the user get precedence over jobs that are created by the internal rescheduling processes within the scheduler.
-(TODO: correct assumption?)

-Calculations in order to determine the priority of a job is performed by logic that can/will leverage information from multiple sources, including but not limited to octopoes, bytes, ...
-(TODO: expand on this, what, and how)
+Calculations in order to determine the priority of a job is performed by logic that can/will leverage information from multiple sources, including but not limited to octopoes, bytes, katalogus, pichu.

 ### Requirements